 Yield: 4 servings

-Sous vide salmon is the best way to ensure it's always buttery, flaky, and delicious.
+Sous vide is the best way to ensure salmon is always buttery, flaky, and delicious.
 You'll never overcook expensive salmon again!

 Ingredients